lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 ### _Other Resources_

-A [tutorial on PbTe](https://lordcephei.github.io/lmf_pbte_tutorial/) also covers the basic self-consistency cycle, in a bit more detail.
-That tutorial has companion [tutorial for the ASA](/https://lordcephei.github.io/asa-doc.md/), allowing you to compare the FP and ASA methods.
+This [tutorial on PbTe](/tutorial/lmf/lmf_pbte_tutorial/) also covers the basic self-consistency cycle, in a bit more detail.
+It has has companion [tutorial for the ASA](/tutorial/asa/asa-doc/), allowing you to compare the FP and ASA methods.
 There is [a more detailed tutorial](https://lordcephei.github.io/buildingfpinput/) with some description of important tags the **lmf**{: style="color: blue"} reads, and of the **lmf**{: style="color: blue"} basis set.